itomoki430/Company2Vec/README.md

 ### Dataset and Models

-You can download teh dataset and models from the followlig *[link](https://drive.google.com/file/d/1wphfFWUi00UK_gzllQhq88gEL8thFXqn/view?usp=sharing)*
+You can download the dataset and models from the followlig *[link](https://drive.google.com/file/d/1wphfFWUi00UK_gzllQhq88gEL8thFXqn/view?usp=sharing)*

 ### Run Code